motherjones/newsquiz/README2.md

 ### 2) Set up your html page

-Include Tabletop in your HTML, then try the following, substituting your URL for `public_spreadsheet_url`
+Try the following, substituting your URL for `public_spreadsheet_url`

 		<html>
 		<head>